 When questioned about the possibility of boycotting the event if hosting rights are revoked, Naqvi highlighted Pakistan's pride and the importance of the ICC's credibility.
 "My feeling is that the ICC will have to think about its credibility, that are they an organisation for all the world's bodies," he asserted.

-The Champions Trophy trophy tour, which began in Islamabad, had to be rerouted following BCCI's objections.
+The Champions Trophy tour began in Islamabad and had to be rerouted following BCCI's objections.
 Initially, the tour included Muzaffarabad, the capital of Pakistan Administered Kashmir, but this destination was removed due to the BCCI's complaint.
-The revised route has not been cancelled and will return to Pakistan in January after visiting the other seven participant countries.
+The revised route has yet to be cancelled and they will return to Pakistan in January after visiting the other seven participant countries.

-Naqvi urged the ICC to announce the tournament schedule soon to allow the PCB to continue its preparations effectively.
-The delay in communication and the lack of a clear stance from the ICC raise questions about its ability to manage global cricketing events impartially.
+Naqvi urged the ICC to announce the tournament schedule soon, allowing the PCB to continue its preparations effectively.
+The delay in communication and the ICC's lack of a clear stance raises questions about its ability to manage global cricketing events impartially.

 In a professional environment, accountability must be prioritized over mere good faith.
 The ICC's failure to impose clear conditions when allocating the Champions Trophy to Pakistan in 2021 is a glaring oversight.
 Why wasn't a definitive timeline established, including a strict deadline for the BCCI to confirm whether India would travel to Pakistan?
 A hard deadline, set at least a year in advance, would have provided the necessary clarity and prevented this last-minute confusion.
 Instead, the BCCI's refusal to travel was communicated to the ICC only on November 6, just over three months before the tournament’s scheduled start on February 19.
 This lack of foresight by the ICC has not only created unnecessary uncertainty but also shown a lack of respect for Pakistan's efforts as the host.
 Pakistan deserves better planning and a more professional approach from the global cricketing body.